-NCNM's mission is to educate and train physicians and practitioners in the art and science of natural medicine.
-This goal is achieved in part by graduate medical education, postgraduate medical education and preparation for lifelong learning.
-Modern medical education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills, professional attitudes and behavior.
-Our faculty has the responsibility to graduate the best possible practitioners and physicians; thus, admission into NCNM is offered to those who present the highest qualifications for the study of integrative medicine research and the practice of naturopathic or Chinese medicine.
+NCNM's goal is to broadly prepare students for the practice of naturopathic and/or Chinese medicine, or research.
+This goal is achieved in part by undergraduate medical education, postgraduate medical education and preparation for lifelong learning.
+Modern medical and research education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills and professional attitudes and behavior.
+Our faculty has the responsibility to graduate the best possible practitioners, physicians, and researchers; thus, admission into NCNM is offered to those who present the highest qualifications for the study and practice of naturopathic and/or Chinese medicine, or integrative medicine research.

-Applicants to NCNM must possess the following general qualities: critical thinking, sound judgment, emotional stability and maturity, empathy, physical and mental stamina, and the ability to learn and function in a wide variety of educational settings.
-In all phases of medical education, students must use their intellectual ability and must maintain emotional stability, particularly when under stress.
+Students must possess the following general qualities: critical thinking; sound judgment; emotional stability and maturity; empathy; physical and mental stamina; and the ability to learn and function in a wide variety of educational settings.
+In all phases of education, students of medicine and research must use their intellectual ability and must maintain emotional stability, particularly when under stress.
+Graduates of NCNM must have the knowledge and skills to function in a broad variety of clinical situations and render a wide spectrum of patient care and research participant interaction.